alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/10/the-fathers-of-quality-deming-and-shewhart.md

 Shewhart taught Deming many tools that served as the basis for his future works, among them, control charts and PDCA cycles.

-### Control charts
+### Control chart

-Show how much something stays within a margin of tolerance over time.
+Shows how much something stays within a margin of tolerance over time.

 Some real-life examples: the size of produced mechanical parts; the amount of active ingredient in each tablet; the travel time between two cities.